percona/pmm-doc/docs/get-started/query-analytics.md

 - Enhanced consistency with `pg_stat_statements` so that the `pg_stat_monitor` view has identical column names, columns, and data types as `pg_stat_statements` for every major version of PostgreSQL from versions 11 to 15.
 - A bucket status indication (done vs. current) eliminates the need for the tool to evaluate bucket status and facilitates accurate data display.
 - The generation of a unique ID for a query makes it easier to monitor query planning, execution, and performance regardless of version, database, user, or schema.
-- It has backward compatibility with your historical data (data collected by older PMM and PGSM)
+- Backward compatibility with your historical data (data collected by older PMM and PGSM)
 - More detailed histogram ranges
 - Security improvements
-- All previous PGSM versions are still supported
+- Support for all previous PGSM versions

-!!! note alert alert-primary "Postgres 15"
+### PostreSQL 9.x

+Starting with PMM 2.43.0, `pg_query_go` package version 5.
+This version is essential for parsing PostgreSQL queries in QAN,providing enhanced functionality, and enabling us to upgrade other important dependencies.

+However, this version does not support listing PostgreSQL database tables for versions 9.4, 9.5, and 9.6 in QAN.
+Since all PostgreSQL 9.x versions have already reached their end-of-life status, we recommend upgrading to a supported version of PostgreSQL.

+If you're looking to upgrade, you can easily [install the latest version of Percona Distribution for PostgreSQL](https://docs.percona.com/postgresql/13/installing.html).

+### PostreSQL 15
 You will probably need to grant more permissions to the user in PostgreSQL 15.
 An error message will appear in the `pmm-agent` log if more permissions are required.
-This behavior is pertaining to PostgreSQL and not PMM.
+This behavior pertains to PostgreSQL and not PMM.

 You can use this query:
     ```
     CREATE USER pmm WITH SUPERUSER ENCRYPTED PASSWORD 'USERNAME';
     ```
     where `USERNAME` should be replaced by the user.

 ## Query Analytics for MongoDB